sourcegraph/about/handbook/engineering/deployments.md

 ### Renovate

 Renovate is a tool for updating dependencies. [`deploy-sourcegraph-*`](#deploy-sourcegraph) repositories with Renovate configured check for updated Docker images about every hour.
 If it finds new Docker images then it opens and merges a PR ([Sourcegraph.com example](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Aapp%2Frenovate)) to update the image tags in the deployment configuration.
-This is usually accompanied by a CI job that deploys the updated images to the appropriate deployment.'
+This is usually accompanied by a CI job that deploys the updated images to the appropriate deployment.

+### Infrastructure

+The cloud resources (including clusters, DNS configuration, etc.) on which are deployments run should be configured in the [infrastructure repository](https://github.com/sourcegraph/infrastructure), even though Kubernetes deployments are managed by various `deploy-sourcegraph-*` repositories.

 ## sourcegraph.com

 [![Build status](https://badge.buildkite.com/ef1289610fdd05b606bf1e57a034af2365c7b09c95ac6121f9.svg)](https://buildkite.com/sourcegraph/deploy-sourcegraph-dot-com)

 This deployment is also colloquially referred to as "Sourcegraph Cloud", "Cloud", and "dot-com".
+It is the public deployment available to the public at [sourcegraph.com/search](https://sourcegraph.com/search).

 - [dot-com cluster on GCP](https://console.cloud.google.com/kubernetes/clusters/details/us-central1-f/cloud?project=sourcegraph-dev)
   ```